 This may not necessarily be easy

-You may naturally prioritize material topics, and some people will stand out as more engaged than others.
-But be under no illusion; not everyone may be as enthused as you or see the commercial relevance as easily.
+You may naturally prioritise material topics, and some people will stand out as more engaged than others.
+But be under no illusion, not everyone may be as enthused as you or see the commercial relevance as easily.
 They may need some convincing.

 As sustainability and climate change consultants, we regularly encounter a mix of attitudes and pre-conceptions on the topic, at all levels of seniority.
-From those who do nothing, to those who still have it in the ‘nice to have’ category (but may not realize it), and those who believe they have done all they can, but are now constrained by factors ‘beyond their control’.
-It is therefore highly likely no ‘one size will fit all’ when it comes to engaging with stakeholders and implementing the TCFD’s recommendations.
+From those who do nothing, to those who still have it in the ‘nice to have’ category (but may not realise it), and those who believe they have done all they can, but are now constrained by factors ‘beyond their control’.
+It's therefore highly likely no ‘one size will fit all’ when it comes to engaging with stakeholders and implementing the TCFD’s recommendations.

-If you’re assuming the role of TCFD implementer in your organization, you’ll have a lot of influence on how people view climate change and how engaged they are likely to be.
+If you’re assuming the role of TCFD implementer in your organisation, you’ll have a lot of influence on how people view climate change and how engaged they are likely to be.
 We have found that tailoring the brief to your audience is vital.
 Preparing compelling examples and department-specific illustrations in advance can help.
 Rightly or wrongly, it’s often not what you tell them, but how you tell them.